yjk16/aws/README.md

 4. Security - using encryption makes things more secure.

-5. Mobility - allows use over phones as well as laptops and computers so can be updated instantly.
+5. Accessibility - allows use over phones as well as laptops and computers so can be updated instantly.

 6. Quality control - everyone has access to the same data which is stored in the same place so there is more consistency.

 7. Sustainability - the cloud is more environmentally friendly.

 8. Competitve edge - gives a competitive advantage as the most innovative tech available.

+9. No maintenance required

+10. Can go global easily

+11. Can take advantage of economies of scale

 ----